Shigeko Kubota: Feminism

 Feminist art historians have also emphasized Kubota and other women artists' estrangement and marginalization from the Fluxus movement.
 Midori Yoshimoto writes that Kubota's Vagina Painting, which is her most explicit work about gender in art, was poorly received by her peers involved in Fluxus, similarly to ways in which Yoko Ono and Carolee Schneemann's performances were considered "un-Fluxus" because of their strong emphasis on feminine subjects.
-Still, in a 1993 exhibition catalog In the Spirit of Fluxus, art historian Kristine Stiles writes that Kubota's Vagina Painting "redefined Action Painting according to the codes of female anatomy," adding, "The direct reference to menstrual cycles seems to compare the procreation / creation contiuum lodged in the interirity of woman with the temporal cycles of change and growth she expereinced in her own art and life after moving from Japan to the United States."
+Still, in a 1993 exhibition catalog In the Spirit of Fluxus, art historian Kristine Stiles writes that Kubota's Vagina Painting "redefined Action Painting according to the codes of female anatomy," adding, "The direct reference to menstrual cycles seems to compare the procreation / creation continuum lodged in the interiority of woman with the temporal cycles of change and growth she experienced in her own art and life after moving from Japan to the United States."
+However, the radicalism of this artwork is overshadowed by the circumstances of its creation, as in an oral interview for MoMA’s C-MAP global research project, " she recalled that she was “begged to do” the piece by two male artists—Maciunas and Nam June Paik", making her most famous artwork a product of the pressure she received from men to eroticize her art, rather than her efforts as a woman to create artwork in a male-dominated space.
+Afterwards, she never created an artwork like 'Vagina Painting' again.
 There is also interest in the overshadowing of Kubota's career by her husband Nam June Paik's as an issue of the gender biased art world.

 In addition to Kubota's co-founding of the feminist video collective Red, White, Yellow, and Black, scholars suggest Kubota's video art coincided with the rise of second-wave feminism.
 As curator and critic Emily Watlington suggests, “unburdened by history and thus patriarchal conventions, its capacity for live, instant feedback allowed women to image themselves rather than be depicted by men.”
 The collective used the experimental tool to their advantage, paving their way into a novel art form.